-9 Sales Traits That Define High-Performing Reps
+20 Sales Traits That Define High-Performing Reps

-And while sales managers and teammates can play an integral part in motivating sales reps, the lion's share of the work will fall to the rep themselves.
-When hiring, be sure to ask questions that identify people who are self-motivated and hungry.
+And while sales managers and teammates can motivate sales reps, the lion's share of the work will fall to the rep themselves.
+When hiring, be sure to ask questions that identify people who are self-motivated and hungry to win.
 For example:

 - "What's the best way for a manager to motivate their team?"

 You want people to feel like they can trust their team members, and you want your customers to feel like they can trust your sales team.
-Screening for honest candidates during the interview process is one of the best ways to ensure that they'll build trust with all of the people who matter.
+Screening for honest candidates during the interview process is one of the best ways to ensure they'll build trust with all the people who matter.

 6. Calm under pressure

 People that have been under fire before know how to handle pressure well.
 If someone has been in a high-stress role or worked in a high-performing sales organization, they should be able to speak to how they keep their cool.

 - “What do you do when you start to feel the heat?”